 I enjoy working with couples.
 People come to me with all sorts of issues, though underneath everything is a desire for a better relationship.
 People want a more loving relationship and a greater connection with their partner, as well as their children, in-laws and relatives.
-Children can be very affected by parents who are not happy and not getting along.
-Resolving long standing disagreements and learning to communicate well benefits children greatly.
+Children can be very negatively affected by parents who are not happy and not getting along.
+When couples resolve long standing disagreements and learn to communicate well, their children benefit greatly.

 Intimacy and Sex

 Underlying the focus and tension in many relationships are issues of intimacy and sex.
 Creating a safe, comfortable space where everyone can trust being fully heard and expressed is tremendously important.
 It takes a lot of sensitivity and care, sometimes good humor, to bring couples close together again.
 The result is greater intimacy and satisfaction, experienced by the couples I see in therapy.